Aschwinvo/deep-reinforcement-learning/README.md

 After that we will do the following:

 4. Create a new virtual environment.
-5. Download this git repository from [here](https://github.com/Aschwinvo/deep-reinforcement-learning.git) and install dependencies required to run this code.
+5. Download this git repository [here](https://github.com/Aschwinvo/deep-reinforcement-learning.git) and install dependencies required to run this code.
 6. Create a jupyter kernel to be able to run the notebook.

 And finally: